 These standards reflect the current criteria that PET-CT centres need to conform to in order to be accredited by the UK PET Core Lab.
 These standards were originally developed by the St Thomas' Clinical Trials Network and adopted by the NCRI Clinical Trials Network for multicentre trials.
 These standards are regularly reviewed and may be subject to change for future trials.

 Named persons (and their deputies) should be identified with responsibility for scanning, quality control (QC), and data transfer procedures at participating PET-CT centres.

 - Only full-ring dedicated PET-CT scanners capable of 3D acquisition are acceptable.

-- The proposed PET acquisition / reconstruction protocol (including details of the time per bed position and overlap or scan speed, the CT settings and reconstruction parameters) must be agreed with the Core Lab before scanning can start.
+- The proposed PET acquisition and reconstruction protocol (including details of the time per bed position and overlap or scan speed, the CT settings, and reconstruction parameters) must be agreed upon with the Core Lab before scanning can start.

 - Any changes to the PET-CT acquisition or reconstruction parameters must be agreed with the Core Lab before implementation.
 Sites may be asked to submit additional data to demonstrate that image quality and semi-quantitative measures, such as standardised uptake values (SUV), are not significantly altered.

 - A documented quality assurance programme must be in place and records kept covering daily, monthly, quarterly, and annual QC testing.
 Details of the routine QC must be sent to the Core Lab along with example results.